-- 1. In order to avoid creating unsafe situations professional, judicious, and safe conduct is required of each student. - 2.
-Be aware of the potential of electrical shock when using the microscopes. - 3.
-Laboratory samples are to be used with caution.
+1. In order to avoid creating unsafe situations professional, judicious, and safe conduct is required of each student.

+Be aware of the potM November 25th)ential of electrical shock when using the microscopes.

+- 2. Laboratory samples are to be used with caution.
 Under no circumstances are laboratory samples to be moved in an inappropriate manner nor are they to be broken, chipped, or otherwise mutilated.
-No laboratory samples are to be taken out of the room at any time.

-- 4. All chair legs are to remain on the floor at all times. - 5.
-Report all accidents to the instructor and the campus police immediately. - 6.
+No laboratory samples are to be taken out of the room at any time. - 3.
+All chair legs are to remain on the floor at all times. - 4.
+Report all accidents to the instructor and the campus police immediately. - 5.
 Become familiar with the exits in case of fire.

-Class Attendance
+Class Attendance and Participation